FrankerFaceZ/Add-Ons/README.md

 contains a manifest file, as well as all its scripts, styles, and other assets.

+> This package uses the [pnpm](https://pnpm.io/) package manager.

 ## Getting Started

 1. Clone the repository.
 2. Copy the `src/example` directory, making a new directory within `src` with the name of your add-on.
 3. Edit your new `manifest.json` with details about your add-on.
-3. Make sure you have node.js and npm set up and working.
+3. Make sure you have node.js and pnpm set up and working.
-4. Run `npm install` within the repository to install dependencies.
+4. Run `pnpm install` within the repository to install dependencies.
-5. Run `npm start` to start the development server.
+5. Run `pnpm start` to start the development server.
 6. In the FrankerFaceZ Control Center, under Add-ons, make sure to enable the setting `Use Local Development Server`.
 7. Ensure that your browser will accept the self-signed certificate issued by